NilaBlueshirt/WMS-on-HPC/Nextflow/Nextflow_JobArray.md

 Nextflow acts as a middle layer between the user and the job scheduler Slurm.
 Nextflow v24.04.0 and newer offers native support for job array for grid schedulers, but it's an "experimental" feature as stated on the official doc.

 Terms:
-- Task vs Process
+- Process vs. Task
-- Main job vs Child job
+- Main job vs. Child job
-- Job array, main job vs Sub job, array job
+- Job array, main job vs. Sub job, array job

 Below is an example for how a multi-step Nextflow-based workflow interacts with Slurm.
 (source: USRSE'25 paper, link coming soon!)